timsixth/T-DataBasesAPI/README.md

-Simple api to connecting to database.
+Simple (spigot/bungee plugin) api to connecting to database.

 You don't have to write some code to connect to mysql or sqlite.
 Only you have to type in config hostname,password .etc.